 Books: Author, A.N. and Co-author, A.N.
-(2001).
-Book Title: Book Subtitle.
+(2001) Book Title: Book Subtitle.
 Place: Publisher.

 Chapters in books: Author, A.N.
-(2001).
-Chapter Title: Chapter Subtitle.
-In Book Title: Book Subtitle, ed.
-A. N. Editor.
+(2001) “Chapter Title: Chapter Subtitle”, in A.N.
+Editor, ed., Book Title: Book Subtitle.
 Place: Publisher.

 Journal articles: Author, A.N.
-(2001).
-Article Title: Article Subtitle.
-Journal Name, 5(1), 123-126.
+(2001) “Article Title: Article Subtitle”, Journal Name, 5(1): 123-126.

 Newspaper articles/websites: Author, A.N.
-(2001).
-Article Title.
-Newspaper, 1 May.
-Available online at www.newspaper.co.uk/010501/article6.htm (accessed 1 May 2011).
+(2001) “Article Title”, Newspaper, 1 May.
+Available online at www.newspaper.co.uk/010501/article6.htm (accessed 10 May 2001).

 Do not allow the web address to contain a hyperlink or to be underlined.
-In the text, the name of the author and date of publication should be cited as in the Harvard system (e.g. Cohen 2001: 71-2).
+In the text, the name of the author and date of publication should be cited as in the Harvard system; e.g. (Cohen 2001: 71-2).
 If there are more than three authors, use the first name followed by et al. in the text but give the names of all the authors in the References.